Soumya1234SafallyaSahoo/AI-COPILOT/README.md

 Run the API server
 uvicorn main:app --reload

-Open index.html in your browser and start using the AI Voice Agent.

 🙌 Acknowledgements

 Thanks to Murf and the 30 Days of AI Voice Agents Challenge community for the learning journey and inspiration.